jonisf87/fwk-plawrightBack/README.md

   - Step Definitions: `tests/steps/Registration.steps.ts`, `tests/steps/Login.steps.ts`, `tests/steps/ParallelUsers.steps.ts`, and `tests/steps/Api.steps.ts` implement all steps, including credential reuse, robust error/modal detection, API fallback, and API assertions.
 All code is now fully ESLint-compliant (no unused variables, no `any` types, no unused catch params).
   - Credentials are read from `tests/support/data.json` and support both `userName` and `username` keys for compatibility.
 API tokens and userIds are managed in the Cucumber world state.
   - Error/modal detection is robust, supporting multiple selectors, retries, and fallback to API if UI is blocked by CAPTCHA or overlays.
 CAPTCHA handling in registration is fully automated: if UI registration is blocked, the test falls back to API registration and asserts the correct error.

   - All login, registration, parallel user, and API scenarios are now fully passing and resilient to UI interruptions.
 Credentials are always stored in `/tests/support/data.json` after registration for reliable login reuse.
+  - **HTML Reports:** All test runs generate HTML reports in the `reports/` directory for both UI and API tests.
+These are also uploaded as artifacts in CI.

 - **ESLint setup and compliance:**
   - ESLint v9+ is configured with a flat config (`eslint.config.mjs`).
   - TypeScript and Playwright rules are enforced.
   - All code is linted and compliant with the rules (no unused variables, no unused catch params, no `any` types, etc).

   - To lint, run: `npx eslint . --ext .ts --max-warnings=0`
   - The legacy `eslint.config.js` is not needed; only `eslint.config.mjs` is required for ESLint v9+.